NASA Ames Space Settlement Contest

 - Designs, original research, essays, stories, models, artwork or any other orbital space settlement related materials may be submitted.

-- Submissions must be made in hard copy.
+- Submissions will be made electronically.
+Stay tuned.

 - The submission must be the student's own work.
 Plagiarism is forbidden.
 No part of an entry may